 Mary Wollstonecraft may have been a fierce critic of her own society, but she thought Islamic countries were worse, because she (and others) believed Islam denied that women even had souls.

-It was return to compare a domineering and unkind British husband to a "Turk" because it was taken for granted that Turkish women didn't have the freedoms of British women.
+It was routine to compare a domineering and unkind British husband to a "Turk" because it was taken for granted that Turkish women didn't have the freedoms of British women.

 The popular writer and moralist Hannah More described Englishwomen as emancipated women.